Jay Slater’s mother provides GoFundMe update - latest news

 Editor

-Jay Slater’s mother has provided an update on the fundraising page for the missing teenager, as his family continue their search for him in a “treacherous” gorge.
+Jay Slater’s mother has provided an update on the fundraising page for the missing teenager as his family continue their search in a “treacherous” gorge.

 The search for the apprentice bricklayer is heading into its fourth week after he vanished in Tenerife’s Rural de Teno park on Monday 17 June.

-His mother, Debbie Duncan, said they have been “overwhelmed” by the support as she issued an update on the GoFundMe.
+His mother, Debbie Duncan, said the family has been “overwhelmed” by the support as she issued an update on the GoFundMe.

 She said local volunteer groups had offered to continue searching and that they are also in contact with “experienced groups” who have offered assistance.